 The bill, named the Michael Louis Palumbo Jr. Act for a Cleveland-area firefighter who is battling brain cancer, will provide important compensation for many ill workers and their families.
 Though, there are specific criteria that must be met in each case.
 To be eligible for benefits, the firefighter must have been:

 - Working hazardous duty for at least six years.
-The Ohio Bureau of Workers’ Compensation defines hazardous duty as “duty performed under circumstances in which an accident could result in serious injury or death.”
+The Ohio Bureau of Workers’ Compensation (BWC) defines hazardous duty as “duty performed under circumstances in which an accident could result in serious injury or death.”

 - Exposed to a known carcinogen while on duty.